zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 ## **STEP 6**: Connect to the Metastore from Oracle Analytics Cloud (OAC)

 As a Data analyst, we want to build visualization on top of the raw data that was created by the data engineer.
 OAC can connect to the OCI Metastore via Data Flow Interactive (DFI) SQL Cluster.
 For this workshop DFI SQL Cluster is already setup.
 And the connection between DFI Cluster and OAC via Oracle Remote Data Gateway (RDG) is also established.
-At the time of writing this workshop OAC doesn't natively supports DFI as a data source instead uses JDBC to establish the connection vis RDG.

 1. From the Console navigate to  ```Analytics Cloud```